-Migratory Bird Conservation Act of 1929 (16 USC § 715-715r) and Migratory Bird Treaty Act of 1918 (16 USC §§ 703-712)
+Conservation Act of 1929 (16 USC § 715-715r) and Migratory Bird Treaty Act of 1918

+(16 USC §§ 703-712)

-Oregon's rocky coast offers habitat for many migratory bird species that are protected by federal law, including the Migratory Bird Conservation Act of 1929 and the Migratory Bird Treaty Act of 1918.
-Thus, these habitat areas are of interest not just to the State of Oregon or the United States but to other nations too.
+Oregon's rocky coast offers habitat for many migratory bird species that are protected by federal law, including the Migratory Bird Treaty Act of 1918 and the Migratory Bird Conservation Act of 1929 and the Migratory Bird Treaty Act of 1918.
+Thus, these habitat areas are of interest not just to the State of Oregon or the United States, but also to other nations too.
 Federal regulations protecting migratory species are an important part of Oregon's rocky habitat management.